Jajcus/badumtss-machine/README.rst

 Ba-Dum-Tss Machine is a little application that converts any Linux input device into a MIDI keyboard.
-It was created to see if toy percussion set from a Guitar Hero game can be used as electronic drums.
+It was created to see if toy percussion set from a Guitar Hero game can be used as electronic drums (it can, not this way).

 It is also an excuse for me to play with MIDI APIs and Python asyncio framework.